binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 ##### Doppelganger Packages:

-Similarly to [Doppelganger Domains](#network-identify-risks-doppelganger-domains) People often miss-type what they want to install.
+Similarly to [Doppelganger Domains](#network-identify-risks-doppelganger-domains), People often miss-type what they want to install.
 If you were someone that wanted to do something malicious like have consumers of your package destroy or modify their systems, send sensitive information to you, or any number of other criminal activities (ideally identified in the Identify Risks section.
 If not already, add), doppelganger packages are an excellent avenue for raising the likelihood that someone will install your malicious package by miss typing the name of it with the name of another package that has a very similar name.
-I covered this in my ["0wn1ng The Web"](https://speakerdeck.com/binarymist/0wn1ng-the-web-at-www-dot-wdcnz-dot-com) presentation with demos.
+I covered this in my ["0wn1ng The Web"](https://speakerdeck.com/binarymist/0wn1ng-the-web-at-www-dot-wdcnz-dot-com) presentation, with demos.

 Make sure you are typing the correct package name.
 Copy -> Pasting works.